 The paper version of the above details is signed by the dealing officer.
 It is also signed by the two authorised signatories who authorise the CHAPS payment.

-In addition to the above, up to four (basic) reasons regarding the duration of each investment are recorded electronically by the dealing officer.
+In addition to the above, reasons behind selecting the duration of each investment are recorded as notes electronically by the dealing officer.

 Arrangements Concerning the Management of Third-Party Funds